 Vitamin D deficiency has been blamed for hair loss in select cases.
 Usually, this type of hair loss is temporary.
 Some researchers believe that vitamin D supplementation can reverse hair fall and lead to hair regrowth in select cases.
 One recent study concluded that:

 The role of vitamins and minerals (such as Biotin and B-12) in hair loss is important.
-During the past decade, vitamin D (in reality, a hormone) has been in the news more so than any other vitamin out there.
-Its deficiency has been touted as the reason for dozens of human health problems, ranging from rickets to osteoporosis to teeth loss to depression to cancer to high blood pressure to multiple sclerosis.
+During the past decade, vitamin D has been in the news more so than any other vitamin.
+Its deficiency has been touted as the reason for dozens of human health problems.
+These include rickets, osteoporosis, teeth loss, depression, cancer, high blood pressure and multiple sclerosis.

 For most such health related problems, there is insufficient evidence that a vitamin D deficiency caused the condition in the first place.
 Nor is there concrete evidence that vitamin D supplementation causes any significant improvements in most such health problems.